johnascott1/Project1Final/grades/Lab 7 Questions.md

 A String to store the butterfly’s favorite flower

-Will these variablegit be public, private, or protected?
+Will these variables be public, private, or protected?
 Add get and set methods for these variables.

 Also, please add a constructor that takes 4 arguments – the butterfly’s name, wing color, number of wings, and favorite flower.

-Also, add a method to the Butterfly class called printSpeciesData.
+Also, add a method to the Butterfly class called speciesDataReport.
 This method should print all the info for a Butterfly object – it’s name, wing color, number of wings, number of legs, and favorite flower.

 Test your Butterfly class by writing code in the InsectManager class to create some test Butterfly object.
 Create two Butterfly objects, and then call the printSpeciesData method on each to display all the data for each of the Butterfly objects.